 The federal government has committed roughly $13 trillion ($13,000,000,000,000) on pandemic-related spending since early 2020.

-All that new money has sent inflation skyrocketing 6.2% from October 2020 to October 2021, the fastest pace in 31 years.
-And the supply chain bottlenecks and labor shortages sure haven’t helped.
+All that new money has sent inflation skyrocketing 8.5% from March 2021 to March 2022, the fastest pace in over 40 years.
+And the supply chain bottlenecks, labor shortages, and the war in Ukraine sure haven’t helped.

 So what’s an investor to do, to prevent their greenbacks from losing all their value?